kailask/sharded-kvs/README.md

 The key-space needs to be partitioned between the available storage nodes in a deterministic way such that each key-value pair belongs to a single node.
 It should also be partitioned in a stable way so that addition or removal of a node does not require significant repartitioning.
 Finally, the sharding should be balanced so that each node holds aproximately the same number of pairs.

 Consistent hashing is used to satisfy these requirements.
 The key-space is divided into many `tokens` and each `token` is assigned to a node.
-The number of `tokens` is much greater than the number of nodes to improve distribution balance between nodes.
+The number of `tokens` is much greater than the number of nodes to improve distribution balance of keys between nodes.

 <p align="center">
     <img src="assets/hashing.png" alt="Hashing"/>